sancarn/Extended_MapBasic/README.md

 Feel free to post ideas for features as issues.
 If you want to make additions to the source, feel free to send me a message and I'll set up the permissions.

-## Current Functionality - MapBasic Window Compilation:
+## Current Functionality - A MapBasic Window Compilation:
 1. Run scripts from MapBasic Window as usual.
 There are currently 2 different compile methods which have been implemented:

     i) Compile if Prefixed with "::"